Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Theoretical Properties of HiBSA

 \begin{proposition} \it Consider the problem: $\max\limits_{x \in \mathcal{X}} \min\limits_{k} R_{k}(x)$, and its reformulation \eqref{eq:max-min-fair}.
-They are equivalent in the sense that, an equivalent smooth reformulation of the former has the same first-order stationary solutions as that of the latter. \end{proposition} {\bf Proof.} A well-known equivalent smooth formulation of the min-utility maximization problem is given below (equivalent in that the global optimal of these two problems are the same)
+They are equivalent in the sense that, an equivalent smooth reformulation of the former has the same first-order stationary solutions as those of the latter [in the sense of \eqref{eq:stationarity}]. \end{proposition} {\bf Proof.} A well-known equivalent smooth formulation of the min-utility maximization problem is given below (equivalent in that the global optimal of these two problems are the same)

 The partial KKT conditions of the above problem are